 Cost of travelling from Taoyuan Airport to Taipei Main Station?

-- By taxi the cost is about TWD$1,100 ( depending on the location of your hotel), for up to 4 persons.
+- By taxi the cost is about NT$1,100 ( depending on the location of your hotel), for up to 4 persons.

 International Calling Card

-The basement is right at the other end of the counter where we purchased the bus ticket and SIM card.
+The basement is right at the other end of the counter where we purchase the bus ticket and SIM card.

 Luggage would be properly tagged and slotted into the luggage compartment of the bus.
 I disliked the bus operators, who seems to hurry every passengers to quickly board the bus, as if it’s the last bus to the city.
 But do take note that frequency of the bus is every 20 minutes, so there’s no hurry to board one.

-Though the journey to Taipei has about 4-5 stops, it is a fast and smooth ride, in less than 50 minutes we are already at Taipei Main Station 台北车站, we don’t even have time to fall asleep.
+Though the journey to Taipei has about 4-5 stops, it is a fast and smooth ride, the whole journey takes less than 50 minutes to reach Taipei Main Station, we don’t even have time to fall asleep.
 Along the way it is a pleasure to see on first hand how Taipei looks like.

-If you have opted to take bus, upon alighting at this bus stop, just cross the road to take taxi to your hotel or next destination.
-There is a long line of taxi waiting for the arriving tourists.
+If you had opted to take bus, upon alighting at this bus stop, just cross the road to take taxi to your hotel or next destination.
+There is a long line of taxi waiting for arrival tourists.

-From here I still need to take a train to my hotel at SongJiang Nanjing.
+From here we still need to take a train to our hotel at SongJiang Nanjing.
 Which is why I concluded that taking a taxi from the airport all the way to your hotel is the most convenience of all modes of transportation.

 Welcome to Taipei !